thuliteio/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "\U0001F4A1 Feature request "
-about: Propose and discuss future improvements to
+about: Propose and discuss future improvements to Thulite
 ---

 ## Summary